-8.4 Change in Appointment (Salary Admin Plan).
+8.5 Change in Appointment (Salary Admin Plan).

-(a) An employee serving on a calendar year12-month [CP1] [CP2] appointment may request be assigned an academic year appointment.
-Similarly, an employee serving on an academic year appointment may request be assigned a 12-month calendar year appointment.
-Employees may also request a change in the length of their appointment cp3.
-The president's representative shall carefully consider such requests, although staffing considerations and other relevant University needs may prevent their being granted.

-- (b) If a calendar year appointment includes a temporary salary adjustment (stipend), the employment agreement shall specify what part if any of the stipend shall be included in salary calculations when converting from a calendar year to an academic year appointment.
-In the absence of a statement on the employment agreement stating otherwise, all stipends shall be included when converting an employee's salary from a calendar year to an academic year appointment or vice versa. - (c) Upon approval by the president or the president's representative, and assuming that the assigned responsibilities remain substantially the same, an employee's base salary shall be adjusted by 81.82 percent when changing from a calendar year to an academic year appointment or by 133.3 percent when changing from an academic year to a calendar year appointment.
-For an employee whose appointment was previously changed from an academic year to calendar year appointment at a salary adjustment other than 133.3 percent or from a calendar year to academic year appointment at a salary adjustment other than 81.82 percent, the percent which is the reciprocal of the percent previously used shall be used to make the salary adjustment.
+- (a) An employee serving on a 12-month appointment may request or be reassigned to an academic year appointment.
+Similarly, an employee serving on an academic year appointment may request or be reassigned to a 12-month appointment.
+The president's representative shall carefully consider such requests, although staffing considerations and other relevant University needs may prevent their being granted. - (b) Conversion and Temporary Stipend.
+If a 12-month appointment includes a temporary salary adjustment (stipend), the employment agreement shall specify what part if any of the stipend shall be included in salary calculations when converting from a 12-month to an academic year appointment.
+In the absence of a statement on the employment agreement stating otherwise, all stipends shall be included when converting an employee's salary from a 12-month to an academic year appointment or vice versa. - (c) Salary Conversion.
+Upon approval by the president or the president's representative, and assuming that the assigned responsibilities remain substantially the same, an employee's base salary shall be adjusted to 81.82 percent when changing from a 12-month to an academic year appointment or to 133.3 percent when changing from an academic year to a 12-month appointment.
+For an employee whose appointment was previously changed from an academic year to 12-month appointment at a salary adjustment other than 133.3 percent or from a 12-month to academic year appointment at a salary adjustment other than 81.82 percent, the percent which is the reciprocal of the percent previously used shall be used to make the salary adjustment.